 - Lunch: With any of these healthy salad recipes.

 For a fun fact, we do not have a microwave by choice.
 Maybe one day.
 I don’t mind my egg bites cold.
-Try them especially in the summer, perfect on the go breakfast or for healthy snack recipes.
+Try them especially in the summer, perfect on the go breakfast or for healthy snacks.

 How to Store Leftover Egg Bites?